containers/podman/docs/podman-run.1.md

 **--image-volume**, **builtin-volume**=*bind|tmpfs|ignore*

-Tells podman how to handle the builtin image volumes.
+Tells Podman how to handle the builtin image volumes.

 The options are: `bind`, `tmpfs`, or `ignore` (default `bind`)